bassamanator/Sovol-SV06-firmware/README.md

 | Disable beeping | `0` |
 | Enable beeping | `1` |

-##### I want to use a filament sensor.
-How do I set it up?

- You can find information about the physical setup [here](https://github.com/bassamanator/everything-sovol-sv06#filament-sensor).
 ##### I have a simple filament sensor connected.
 How do I enable/disable it?

 Make the following changes according to your needs.